Teenager gang raped, blackmailed in Haryana's Jind; 3 booked | Law-Order

 A 16-year-old girl was allegedly raped by two men who also recorded the act and coerced her into paying blackmail money in this district, police said on Sunday.

-The alleged gang rape took place on August 5 last year when the Class 11 girl had gone to meet a woman, who lived in rented accommodation in her neighbourhood, they said, quoting the complaint lodged by the survivor's mother.
+The alleged gang rape took place in a village under Garhi police station limits on August 5 last year when the Class 11 girl had gone to meet a woman, who lived in rented accommodation in her neighbourhood, they said.

+The two accused allegedly spiked her food, raped her and also recorded a video of the incident, police said citing the complaint lodged by the survivor's mother on Saturday night.

 Fed up with growing demands of extortion, the girl finally narrated her ordeal to the family, following which they approached the police with a complaint.